konianzero/Phone_Book/README.md

 __Hard__:

 - Minesweeper
-    - Lay the groundwork
+    - A needle in the hay
-    - Flexible mines
+    - Jumping bubbles
-    - Look around you
-    - Prepare for battle
+    - Need for speed
-    - Battle_
+    - Instant search